100trillion/seoulreimeetup-gatsby/_posts/2015-08-08-sokcho-part2.md

 ![ From the rooftop of Property #2.
 Prices may go up or down, but ocean views will never change. ](https://images.squarespace-cdn.com/content/v1/568a65ced82d5eb432851580/1453564583572-DYWTCLPK4WOGHSKB164S/ke17ZwdGBToddI8pDm48kBOgj54rjDr_Cn6PM_k60KRZw-zPPgdn4jUwVcJE1ZvWEtT5uBSRWt4vQZAgTJucoTqqXjS3CfNDSuuf31e0tVEKkQYvUWYDGucKKvWZWT9N9L90-KjAI_O_7ekO9cCJxKxn0PwarrxMOBK5uU32Nvo/image-asset.jpeg?format=original) <figcaption class="wp-caption-text">From the rooftop of Property #2.
 Prices may go up or down, but ocean views will never change.</figcaption></figure>

 Of course, finding a desirable property is only part of the process.
 There are countless, beautiful, desirable properties located throughout Korea and the world.
-As a real estate entrepreneur, you need to go one step further; you need to buy these desirable properties at a discount to what they’re &#8220;worth.&#8221;
+As a real estate entrepreneur, you need to go one step further; you need to buy these desirable properties at a discount to what they’re  "worth. "

 You saw with [Property #1](http://seoulreimeetup.com/korea/sokcho-part1) how our Sokcho Investors were able to more than double their 3,000,000 won initial investment right from the outset of their purchase.

 A property is only valuable to a real estate investor if it’s selling at the right price.
 A really nice home selling for an exorbitant amount might be fine for the homeowner who’s blinded by thoughts of raising kids there and showing off a new bbq grill.
 But for a real estate entrepreneur, whose goal is to make money, and more importantly, not lose money, price is all important.

-The difference between what you pay for a property and what a property is worth is what Warren Buffett would call your &#8220;margin of safety.&#8221;
+The difference between what you pay for a property and what a property is worth is what Warren Buffett would call your  "margin of safety. "

 Every investment you buy should come with an adequate margin of safety that takes into consideration: